 Of these, the categories that include rules for inspecting inbound traffic from the internet are A, B, C, F, I, and K.

-Further classifying B, C, and F by their messages since no traffic direction is specified gives the following breakdown:
+Further classifying B, C, and F by message content since they have no explicit direction specification:

 |---|---|---|---|---|---|---|---|